Bank of America profit rises as consumer bank hits profit "milestone"

 Moynihan and Chief Financial Officer Paul Donofrio both characterized the second quarter as one of the best in the bank's history.

-But its stock was down 1.5 percent at $23.65 in morning trading, following a 8.4 percent year-to-date rise through Monday's close.
+But its stock was down 1.1 percent at $23.75 at midday, following a 8.4 percent year-to-date rise through Monday's close.

 Even as big banks have reported better results, investors have been disappointed that profits are not growing faster.
 Last week, shares of JPMorgan Chase & Co, Wells Fargo & Co and Citigroup Inc each fell after beating analysts' estimates, as did Goldman Sachs Group Inc on Tuesday.